astronomer/docs/astro/runtime-release-notes.md

 ### Additional Improvements

 - Upgraded `openlineage-airflow` to 1.4.1.
 See the [OpenLineage changelog](https://github.com/OpenLineage/OpenLineage/releases/tag/1.4.1) for a complete list of changes.
-- Upgraded many OSS provider to newer minor and patch versions.
+- Upgraded many OSS providers to newer minor and patch versions.

 ## Astro Runtime 6.6.0